We understand that Patient consent may throw up a few questions and concerns, so we have tried to answer some of the FAQ's below:

 Patient consent options when uploading consultations onto FourteenFish

-When you want to upload a consultation that was not completed using our toolkit, you will be given a choice of 2 options of how you demonstrated the patient gave informed consent for the recording:
+When you want to upload a consultation that was not completed using our toolkit, you will be given a choice of 2 options of how you demonstrated that the patient gave informed consent for the recording:

 You must choose only one of these before you can upload the file, as we aren't able to ascertain whether consent was obtained with outside recordings.